DAGAMBA: Concerts

 The group has also performed several times in Russia to promote their album Seasons, Ludwig van Rammstein and Dagamba feat Tchaikovsky.
 They have also had concerts in Estonia, Turkey and Australia.

+The largest concert to date took place on June 3, 2023, at the Mežaparks Great Bandstand, the largest open-air concert venue in Latvia.
+The event featured the band's latest concert program, "Bach Against the Machine."
+With this concert program, Dagamba has completed an extensive tour across Latvia, China, Lithuania, Estonia, Poland, and Germany.